EngCode/wp5starter/README.md

 	 -- [new] Custom Options Page in Backend
 	 -- [fix] SVG Support Fix
 	 -- [new] new Plugins Included [ Optional ]
+	 -- [new] User Process Templates
+	 -- [new] Contact US and Success Templates
 	 -- [new] Preformance htaccess file for Production Purpose [_Performance-htaccess.txt].
-	 -- [update] Tornado UI to v2.1.5
+	 -- [new] Admin Menu Optimizer Function Remove Useless Items -- [update] Tornado UI to v2.1.5
 	 -- [update] WordPress Core to v5.4.1
 	 -- [update] Re-Structure Theme Files and Folders
 	 -- [update] improve Functions Code
 	 -- [update] more Powerful Preformance and Cleanups -- [Deprecated] Remove Theme Customizer Options and Files.

 ---------------------
 ##### 03/2019 Changelog
 	Adding new Customizer Options for Social Media and Organize the Meta/Schema Options